 Nonetheless, it is not rational to doubt blue colored eyes.
 Blue eyed Great Danes might be healthy and capable canines just like other eye colored Great Danes.
 For instance, the puppies born to the litter of a pair of dog in which one is Merle gene carrier Great Dane and other one is a non carrier, are capable puppies and later on would become healthy dogs.
 Moreover blue eyed Great Danes’ eyes could be healthy without any defects including blindness.

-Great Dane puppy eyes color changes
+Great Dane puppy Eyes Color Changes

 It takes around 6 to 8 months for a Great Dane puppy to wholly develop its sense sight.
 However, if you notice anything suspicious you must visit a vet anytime.
-Great Dane with blue eyes might have impaired eyes or ears.
+A Great Dane with blue eyes might have impaired eyes or ears.
 Consulting a vet would conform the probable eye problems your Great Dane puppy suffering form irrespective of its eye color.

+Looking for a show dog?
 Learn which Great Dane coat colors and patterns are acceptable for show dogs?